semaphore-protocol/website/versioned_docs/version-V2/guides/proofs.md

 ## Verify a proof off-chain

-Verifying a proof off-chain requires only the Semaphore proof and the verification key:
+Use the [`@semaphore-protocol/proof`](https://github.com/semaphore-protocol/semaphore.js/tree/main/packages/proof) library to verify a Semaphore proof off-chain.
+To verify a proof, pass the following to the `verifyProof` function:

+- _`proof`_: the Semaphore proof.
+- _`verificationKey`_: the JavaScript object in the `semaphore.json` [trusted setup file](/docs/glossary/#trusted-setup-files).

+The following code sample shows how to parse the verification key object from `semaphore.json` and verify the previously generated proof:

 ```ts
 import { verifyProof } from "@semaphore-protocol/proof"